MAZterXP/testwolf/README.md

 Don't hurt MIDI.
 ----------------

 1. If you use an Apogee version of the data files (either registered or shareware), make sure you download the correct .EXE file _or you will get garbled graphics or system crashes_.
-Apogee version 1.4 is _NOT_ compatible with other releases that are also marked "version 1.4", despite the numbering.
+Apogee version 1.4/1.4G's .WL6 data files are _NOT_ compatible with other releases that are also marked "version 1.4", despite the numbering.
+However, the .WL6 data files are identical between both Apogee 1.4 and 1.4G.
 (Also note that the title screen's publisher logo will always say GT in this mod -- this is a sad consequence of id Software providing only one SIGNON.OBJ graphic in their open-source release, and is purely cosmetic.)

 2. If you use wolfdosmpu inside DOSBox, select your MIDI device with the help of [this guide](https://www.dosbox.com/wiki/Configuration:MIDI).